8 Ways You Can Help Shelter Animals Without Adopting

 Each rescue handles fostering differently.
 Some will do an animals vetting for you while others pay for the visit while you take your foster to the appointments.
 They may also ask you to commit to bringing your foster to weekend adoption events.

-Fostering can be a great experience, but it’s a big commitment.
-Before you decided if fostering is right for you consider the following:
+Fostering can be a great experience, but it is a big commitment.
+Before deciding that fostering is right for you consider the following:

 - Is everyone in the home OK with the idea?